 Teeth are categorized by their placement and function.
-The sharper teeth can tear food into smaller pieces and the flatter teeth grind food down.
-Wisdom teeth are the flatter kind of teeth, called molars.
-Molars are all the way in the back of your mouth.
-Adults get three sets of molars on top and bottom, and on both sides of the mouth.
+Sharper teeth near the front of your mouth tear food into smaller pieces, while flatter teeth at the back of your mouth grind the food down.
+These flatter teeth are called molars.
+Adults have three sets of molars, each set consisting of four teeth on the top, bottom, and both sides of the mouth.

-Anthropologists believe humans have evolved beyond needing wisdom teeth, so some people may never get any.
-Wisdom teeth may go the way of the appendix and become completely unnecessary.
-It wouldn’t be surprising to some researchers if someday nobody had wisdom teeth anymore.
+Because of the ease of our modern diets, anthropologists believe humans have gradually evolved beyond needing wisdom teeth, so some people may never get any.
+Wisdom teeth will likely go the way of the appendix and become completely unnecessary.
+Eventually, they may disappear altogether

 Whether visible or not, wisdom teeth can cause oral health problems.
-Wisdom teeth that haven’t erupted through the gums are called impacted.
-Sometimes this causes even more problems than visible wisdom teeth.
+Wisdom teeth that haven’t erupted through the gums are known as impacted teeth.
+Sometimes this causes even more problems than visible wisdom teeth do.

 Problems associated with wisdom teeth include: